aeturrell/coding-for-economists/code-basics.md

 print(list_of_numbers[start:stop:step])
 ```

-A handy trick is that you can reverse a list entirely using this:
+A handy trick is that you can print a reversed list entirely using double colons:

 ```{code-cell} ipython3
 print(list_of_numbers[::-1])